Coronavirus death toll jumps as government tries to contain outbreak

 Officials with China’s National Health Commission said there were 2,744 confirmed cases — up from 1,975 — of which 461 are considered severe.
-Officials are also investigating 5,794 suspected cases and tracking over 32,000 close contacts with infected patients.
+Officials are also investigating 5,794 suspected cases and tracking over 32,000 who had close contact with the infected patients.

 Health officials in the capital, Beijing, said Sunday that the youngest patient was just nine months old.